-Spring is just around the corner, and these energy saving tips can help you cut down on heating and cooling while maintaining comfort in your home.
+Spring is a few days away and these energy saving tips can help you cut down on heating and cooling while maintaining comfort in your home.

 Ceiling fans: Ceiling fans maximize air circulation.
-You can enjoy a few spring days with no heating or cooling on, while keeping the air flowing throughout your home.
+Enjoy a few spring days with no heating or cooling on while keeping the air flowing throughout your home.

 Work the blinds: Open the shades on chilly days to let natural sunlight warm your home.
-On warm days, closing blinds, shades and draperies keeps out the sun’s rays and can help you dramatically lower the temperature in your home.
+On warm days, closing blinds keeps out the sun’s rays and can help you lower the temperature in your home.

-Vampire devices: Electronics such as computer monitors leech energy in sleep mode.
-Unplug these energy “vampires” when not in use, or consider a smart power strip that automatically shuts off several devices at once.
+Vampire devices: Electronics such as computer monitors drain energy while in sleep mode.
+Unplug these energy “vampires” when not in use, or use a smart power strip that automatically shuts off several devices at once.

-Laundry 101: Air-dry laundry on a clothesline or drying rack in a warm room or outdoors, weather permitting.
+Laundry 101: Air-dry laundry on a clothesline or drying rack in a warm room or outdoors when the weather permits.

 Give your hands a break: Surprise!
 Your dishwasher is actually more energy efficient than washing dishes by hand.
 For extra savings, only run the dishwasher when it’s fully loaded and turn off the dry cycle to allow dishes to air dry instead.